 This is incredibly common.
 Realistically it probably happens once every 2-3 weeks for most couples.
 So what happens?
 The short answer is that the guy or more masculine one in the relationship will listen to the story, and start trying to find the problem and fix it.
 While the girl or more feminine partner, will feel like they’re not being listened to and interrupted and then withhold from telling them future stories.

-This is where knowledge of the Meadow Report can change lives.
+This is where knowledge of the Meadow Report can change and improve lives.

 Back in the day (thousands of years ago), we were all part of hunter-gatherer societies.
 The men were the hunters, the women were the gatherers.
 Men generally went out with a spear, or a club, took care of business, and drug the carcass back to the cave, and were done.
 Someone else dealt with it then.
 So men are wired to go out, solve a problem, take care of business, and be done.
 We do lots of things that way.